 - TWR Name Reading App

 - Video / photos of the event

 Given your technical expertise, you may also have a knack at graphic design, in which case, you could help the Communications Lead design promotional flyers customized for your community.

 Hi [Name of Individual],

-April 2-3 is #TogetherWeRemember, a global day of remembrance and activism to end and prevent genocide and mass atrocities.
-To commemorate the victims of genocide and mass atrocities and celebrate the heroes who saved countless lives, [Your Community Name] is hosting a name reading ceremony and live-streaming our experience on social media in solidarity with thousands of others on social media.
+April is #TogetherWeRemember, a global month of remembrance and activism to end and prevent violent hatred.
+To commemorate the victims of violent hatred and celebrate the heroes who saved countless lives, [Your Community Name] is hosting an interactive vigil and live-streaming our experience on social media in solidarity with thousands of others around the world.

 We are building a team to make this incredible event a reality and would love to have you on board!
 If you are interested in being involved please let me know, and I would be happy to sit down and chat about our plans thus far and how you can help out!